-We may not be able to utilize our net operating loss carryforwards, or NOLs, to offset future taxable income for U.S. federal income tax purposes, which could adversely affect our cash flows.
+We may not be able to utilize our net operating loss carryforwards ("NOLs"), to offset future taxable income for U.S. federal income tax purposes, which could adversely affect our cash flows.

-As of December 31, 2021, we had federal income tax NOLs of \$1.65 billion available to offset our future taxable income, if any, prior to consideration of annual limitations that may be imposed under Section 382 of the U.S. Internal Revenue Code of 1986, as amended (the "Code") or otherwise.
-Of our NOLs, approximately \$1.04 billion of losses will expire between 2032 and 2041, and \$608 million of losses can be carried forward indefinitely.
+As of December 31, 2022, we had federal income tax NOLs of \$2.2 billion available to offset our future taxable income, if any, prior to consideration of annual limitations that may be imposed under Section 382 of the U.S. Internal Revenue Code of 1986, as amended (the "Code") or otherwise.
+Of our NOLs, approximately \$1.32 billion of losses will expire between 2032 and 2042, and \$839 million of losses can be carried forward indefinitely.

 We may be unable to use our NOLs, as we do not have a history of positive earnings.
 In addition, under Section 382 of the Code, if a corporation undergoes an "ownership change" (very generally defined as a greater than 50% change, by value, in the corporation's equity ownership by certain shareholders or groups of shareholders over a rolling three-year period), the corporation's ability to use its pre-ownership change NOLs to offset its post-ownership change income may be limited.
-We regularly assess potential NOL limitations under Section 382, and determined that an ownership change occurred in 2016; however the corresponding limitation amount did not impact the ultimate pre-change NOL available for use.
+We regularly assess potential NOL limitations under Section 382, and determined that an ownership change occurred in 2016; however, the corresponding limitation amount did not impact the ultimate pre-change NOL available for use.
 We may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
-If we undergo another ownership change, our ability to utilize our NOLs existing at the time of the ownership change may be limited.
-Future regulatory changes could also limit our ability to utilize our NOLs.
+If we undergo another ownership change, our ability to utilize our NOLs.
 To the extent we are not able to offset future taxable income with our NOLs, our cash flows may be adversely affected.